 Utah also requires the trespasser to pay property taxes for the seven year period.
 A trespasser may also have to perform additional acts on the land depending on whether claim of title is based on a document.
 A real estate lawyer is the best source of information for further clarification of the law.

 If a trespasser is able to establish the above elements, he or she could obtain title to your property!
-If you are in a situation involving adverse possession, contact a real estate attorney at Spencer and Collier, LLC.
+If you are in a situation involving adverse possession, contact a real estate attorney at Spencer and Jensen, LLC.
 Attorneys at the Sandy law office can assist you today.
 Call 801-566-1884 as soon as you notice activity resembling adverse possession.